Evolto-Z/Code-for-Drivable-Area/README.md

 # Code-for-Drivable-area
-This is a graduation project, thus, maybe not good enough.\n For now, net_beta is recommended in models.\n ├─checkpoints
+This is a graduation project, thus, maybe not good enough.
+For now, net_beta is recommended in models.
+├─checkpoints
 ├─data
 │  ├─TuSimple
 │  │  ├─test
 │  │  └─train
 ├─models
 ├─temp
 │  ├─img
 │  └─video
 └─utils